Data General Extended BASIC: Strings

 Extended BASIC lacked the CHANGE command from Dartmouth that converted an entire string to or from ASCII values in an array, for instance, CHANGE "HELLOWORLD" TO B which results in B being assigned 10 numbers, each one an ASCII value.
+This system was replaced with the slicing system.

 Statements

 Extended BASIC is otherwise similar to Dartmouth and Microsoft BASIC in the variety of commands it supports and their syntax.
 Exceptions include CON instead of CONT, DELAY instead of PAUSE (which was not common anyway).
 Two additions were ON ERR THEN... which allowed errors to be trapped, a feature that became common on other BASICs, and ON ESC THEN... which allowed the break key (escape in this case) to be trapped as well.
 RETRY was similar to CON, but allowed a single line to be re-run after a break, instead of continuing the entire program.
 TIME set the time limit for TINPUT statements to respond, which was a "timed input" otherwise identical to INPUT.

 Extended BASIC added a variety of immediate mode editing statements that are not really part of the language per se.
 These included ERASE to remove a range of lines from a program, ENTER to read the contents of a text file into the program, and RENUMBER.
 CARDS was similar to ENTER, but read the lines from the card reader.

 It also added a number of statements for dealing with the underlying file system, including FILE which lists files in the user's directory and LIBRARY which does the same with wildcards, GDIR which printed the name of that directory, LOAD and SAVE for the program code, RENAME and DELETE, and DISK, which printed the free space.
 PUNCH was like SAVE, but sent the file to the card punch.
 WHATS printed the attributes of a given file.